jooonior/lua_plugin/README.md

 Note that `lua51.dll` is linked dynamically, which means that the plugin will not work without it.

 ## Semantics

-When loaded, the plugin DLL finds and executes a Lua module matching its name (that is `?.lua` or `?/init.lua` where `?` is the DLL path without extension).
+When loaded, the plugin binary finds and executes a Lua module matching its name (that is `?.lua` or `?/init.lua` where `?` is the plugin binary path without extension).
 This Lua module is expected to return a table of functions corresponding to the [`IServerPluginCallbacks`][IServerPluginCallbacks] callbacks.
-These functions are optional --- missing ones will be handled in the plugin DLL.
+These functions are optional --- missing ones will be handled in the plugin binary.

 Each plugin callback delegates to a Lua function of the same name (if defined).
 Arguments are forwarded to Lua and return values are forwarded back.
 Pointer and